emirgit/GTU-UNIVERSITYASSIGNMENTS/README.md

 # GTU-UNIVERSITYASSIGNMENTS
-this repository includes my school assignments and labs
+this repository includes my school assignments and labs.